74587/flymd/README.en.md

 - Press `Ctrl+T` anytime to launch a blank tab so the current draft stays intact
 - Cycle through open docs with `Ctrl+Tab / Ctrl+Shift+Tab` to review multiple manuscripts without losing context
 - In the library sidebar, hold `Ctrl` and click a document to open it in a new tab and immediately switch to edit mode for side-by-side reviewing and editing
+- Right-click on a tab to access tab-specific actions such as closing or pinning (more options will be iterated in future versions)

 ### Image Handling
 - **Paste/Drag Images**: Auto-process and insert